-You know that sleep is an important part of a healthy lifestyle.
-If you’re pregnant, sometimes it’s difficult to get enough rest due to discomfort or anxiety.
-However, if you’re suffering from insomnia or other sleep disorders, you might want to consider the effects it could have on your pregnancy.
+You know that sleep is an integral part of a healthy lifestyle.
+If you’re pregnant, sometimes it’s challenging to get enough rest due to discomfort or anxiety.
+However, if you have insomnia or other sleep disorders, you might want to consider the effects it could have on your pregnancy.

-A new study found that women with sleeping disorders are more likely to have a premature birth than women without.
-According to an article in the New York Times, the study looked at over 2,000 women who gave birth between 2007 and 2012 with sleep disorders and compared them with 2000 women without sleep disorders.
+A new study found that women with sleeping disorders are more likely to have a premature birth than women without them.
+According to an article in the New York Times, the study looked at over 2,000 women who gave birth between 2007 and 2012 with sleep disorders and compared them with 2,000 women without sleep disorders.

 To learn more about this study, click here.

-Sound familiar?
 Work, family, home… if just thinking about all of your responsibilities is enough to make you crave a nap, you’re not alone.
 According to the Centers for Disease Control and Prevention, nearly 16% of women ages 18-64 report being “very tired” or “exhausted” on most days.
 Why so fatigued?
-That’s a question with many possible answers.
+The causes of low energy levels in females has many possible explanations.

-DIET: We all know that a healthy diet is important to good physical and mental health, but did you know that unhealthy eating habits are linked to fatigue?
-Junk foods that are high in sugar and fat can cause your blood sugar to soar and then quickly crash, leaving you sluggish and tired.
-Eating too little food can also cause a dip in blood sugar.
-To sustain energy levels, it’s recommended you skip the junk food and eat small, healthy meals throughout the day.
-You can learn more about nutrition to promote healthy lifestyles here.
+We all know that a healthy diet is important to good physical and mental health.
+However, unhealthy eating habits can be some of the causes of low energy levels in females.
+Junk foods high in processed sugars can cause your blood sugar to soar then quickly crash.
+This up-and-down leaves you feeling sluggish and tired.
+In addition, eating too little can also cause a dip in blood sugar.
+To sustain energy levels, we recommend you skip the junk food and eat smaller, healthy meals throughout the day.
+Learn more about nutrition to promote healthy lifestyles.

-Fatigue can also be a sign of dehydration.
-The Institute of Medicine of the National Academies recommend that women consume 91 ounces (just over 11 cups) of fluid through drink and food every day.
-And while you can count caffeinated beverages toward your daily fluid intake, you’ll want to limit the amount you consume.
+Low energy can also be a sign of dehydration.
+The Institute of Medicine of the National Academies recommends that women consume 91 ounces (just over 11 cups) of fluid through drink and food every day.
+Also, while you can count caffeinated beverages toward your daily fluid intake, limit the amount you consume.
 Caffeine can have a detrimental impact on your adrenal glands, worsening possible adrenal fatigue.

-SLEEP: It’s probably not surprising to hear that lack of sleep is a major cause of fatigue.
-A gender and stress reportput out by the American Psychological Association states that only 33 percent of women report getting enough sleep, despite the fact that 75% of them believe it’s important.
+Although unsurprising, lack of sleep is another one of the causes of low energy levels.
+A gender and stress report put out by the American Psychological Association states that only 33 percent of women report getting enough sleep while 75% of them believe it’s important.
 And a study by the National Sleep Foundation reports that women are more likely than men to have difficulty falling and staying asleep.

-How can you get the 7-9 hours of sleep recommended for adults?
-The National Sleep Foundation suggests you follow their healthy sleep tips which include sticking to a sleep schedule, practicing a relaxing bedtime ritual and exercising daily.
+How can you get the seven to nine hours of sleep recommended for adults?
+The National Sleep Foundation suggests you follow their healthy sleep tips which include sticking to a sleep schedule, practicing a relaxing bedtime ritual, and exercising daily.
 Be sure to talk with your doctor if you suspect you suffer from sleep apnea, a condition that temporarily stops your breathing throughout the night and leads to fatigue.

 You’ve probably heard all the advice in the book about getting sleep when you have a newborn baby:

 But not all advice works for all parents or babies.
-As long as you are following American Academy of Pediatrics rules for safe sleep, anything goes to help sleep deprived moms get more sleep.
+As long as you are following the American Academy of Pediatrics rules for safe sleep, anything goes to help sleep-deprived moms get more sleep.

 At Women’s Care Florida, we’ve seen our share of sleepy new moms.
 Our experts suggest trying out these three tactics to improve your sleep and your health.

-You and your partner can get more sleep by sharing who takes care of the baby during the night.
-You might take the 11 p.m. feeding while your husband takes the 3 a.m. feeding.
+Sleep-deprived moms can get more sleep by sharing who takes care of the baby during the night with their partner.
+You might take the 11 p.m. feeding while your husband takes the 3 a.m. feedings.
 Or you can trade off who is in charge of getting up every other night.
-These set-ups not only help you more equally share parenting responsibilities, it ensures that you get a good night of sleep at least every other night, helping reduce sleep deprivation.
+These set-ups not only help you more equally share parenting responsibilities, but it also ensures that you get a good night of sleep at least every other night, helping reduce sleep deprivation.

 If you don’t have a partner to share nighttime duties with, consider asking a close family member or friend for help when your child is very young.
-Some babysitters are also willing to work nights to help you sleep.
+Some babysitters are also willing to work nights to help with new mom sleep deprivation.